juju/docs/src/en/controllers-ha.md

 A controller is removed from the cluster by removing its machine from the model (`juju remove-machine`).

-Using the example in the previous section, this is how we would remove the machine that has the ID of '1':
+Using the example in the previous section, this is how we would remove machine '1':

 ```bash
 juju remove-machine -m controller 1